Resources to Support You

 "The Giving Book" for Children & Grandchildren

-The Giving Book, by Watering Can Press, is a great gift opportunity for your children or grandchildren and is customized with their names and picture.
+The Giving Book, by Watering Can Press, is a great gift opportunity for your children or grandchildren and is customized with their names and pictures.
 The book is written for children ages 6 to eleven and discusses charitable giving at an understandable level.

 ENGAGING CHILDREN OF ALL AGES

 All donors have different life experiences that influence the charities and causes supported through giving.
 How do we help our children and grandchildren discover the life-changing joy of giving?
 Consider these opportunities:

 - Sunday morning offering.
 Make offering part of the getting-ready-for-church routine.
 Put a quarter in each child’s hand and connect the quarter to the mission of the church.
 For example, “When you give this quarter to church, it travels around the world to make sure someone just like you has clean water to drink.
 Your gift makes a big difference.”